sourmash-bio/sourmash/doc/tutorials.md

 This tutorial should run without modification on Ubuntu 15.10 ("wily");
 it was developed on AWS ami-05384865 (us-west region).

-You'll need about 15 GB of free disk space to download the database.
+You'll need about 15 GB of free disk space to download the database, and about 1-2 GB of RAM.
+The tutorial should take about 20 minutes total to run.

 ## Installing sourmash